abble01/Python-login-app/README.md

 - error messages for invalid login attempts or weak passwords

 ## Tools i used
- - python3
+ - Python 3
  - Tkinter for the GUI
  - JSON for data storage and recall
  - Basic encryption algorithm

 Can be ran **downloading this repository** or **cloning it**, and running the `main.py` file, ensure **Python 3** is installed.